- When the police respond to the scene of a crash, an accident report must be completed by a responding officer.

 When trying to obtain compensation after a car accident, any evidence that explains how and why the accident took place can help with your case.
 An accident report from a police agency can be extremely valuable when making a legal claim because it acts as an eye-witness account from a respected and reliable source.

 Police must complete an accident report using the Uniform Motor Vehicle Accident ReportingForm, a standardized document that provides all the details regarding a crash.
+These forms must be filled out even for minor accidents.
 Fields on the form are typically consistent throughout the state of Georgia so that all accident documentation is the same, no matter where the accident took place.
 Additionally, there are overlay forms containing multiple-choice codes that help streamline the paperwork for law enforcement officers.

 Here’s why an accident report is crucial for a car accident claim.